facebookincubator/ptr/README.md

 # FAQ ⁉️

 ### Q. How do I debug?
 I need output!

-- **ptr** developers recommend that if you want output, please cause a test to fail
+- `ptr` developers recommend that if you want output, please cause a test to fail
   - e.g. `raise ZeroDivisionError`
 - Another recommended way is to run your tests with the default `setup.py test` using a `ptr` created venv:
   - `cd to/my/code`
   - `/tmp/venv/bin/python setup.py test`

 ### Q. How do I get specific version of black, coverage, mypy etc.?

 - Just simply hard set the version in the .ptrconfig in your repo
-- All `pip` [PEP 440 version specifiers]() are supported
+- All `pip` [PEP 440 version specifiers](https://www.python.org/dev/peps/pep-0440/) are supported

 ### Q. Why is the venv creation so slow?

 - `ptr` attempts to update from a PyPI compatible mirror (PEP 381) or PyPI itself
 - Running a package cache or local mirror can greatly increase speed.
 Example software to do this:
-  - [bandersnatch](https://pypi.org/projects/bandersnatch): Can do selected or FULL PyPI mirrors.
+  - [bandersnatch](https://pypi.org/project/bandersnatch): Can do selected or FULL PyPI mirrors.
 The maintainer is also devilishly good looking.
-  - [devpi](): Can be ran and used to *proxy* packages locally when pip goes out to grab your dependencies.
+  - [devpi](https://pypi.org/project/devpi/): Can be ran and used to *proxy* packages locally when pip goes out to grab your dependencies.
-- Please ensure you're using the `-k` + `--venv` option to no recreate a virtualenv each run when debugging your tests!
+- Please ensure you're using the `-k` or `--venv` option to no recreate a virtualenv each run when debugging your tests!

 # Contact 💬

 To chat in real time, hit us up on IRC.
 Otherwise, GitHub issues are always welcome!

 IRC: `#pythontestrunner` on *FreeNode*